MicrosoftDocs/mixed-reality/mixed-reality-docs/keyboard-input-in-unity.md

 We understand that switching out of a volumetric view into a 2D view isn't the ideal way to get text input from the user.

 The current alternatives to leveraging the system keyboard through Unity include:
-* Using speech dictation for input
-    * *This is often error prone for words not found in the dictionary and is not suitable for password entry*
+* Using speech dictation for input (<b>Note:</b> this is often error prone for words not found in the dictionary and is not suitable for password entry)
 * Create a keyboard that works in your applications exclusive view